 If you choose to let us know Pet Alliance is included in your estate plans, you can become a member of the 1937 Legacy Society.
 As a member, you will receive regular updates on our programs and invitations to special events.
 In addition, your giving can inspire others to leave a legacy to help dogs and cats.
-Please contact Cathy Rodgers at (407) 418-0904 to learn more.
+Please contact Cathy Rodgers at [email protected] or (407) 418-0904 to learn more.

 You want to leave money to Pet Alliance of Greater Orlando in your will.
 You also want the flexibility to change your will in the event that life circumstances change.
 You can do both.

 In as little as one sentence, you can complete your gift.
 This type of donation to Pet Alliance in your will or living trust helps ensure that we continue our mission for years to come.

 “I will _________(dollar amount or % of state) to be used for its general purposes (or you may restrict the gift to a specific program) to the Pet Alliance of Greater Orlando Inc., or its successors and/or assigns by merger or purchase, federal tax identification number 59-0637883.”

 - Your assets remain in your control during your lifetime.

 - You can modify your will to address changing circumstances.